What to do if you get a Florida Traffic Ticket or Violation?

 Florida Driving Record

 Your driving record is an account of your activity on the road.
 If you continue to be a safe driver, then you’ll maintain a clean record.
-Points from every ticket you receive are added to your Florida driving record, ultimately causing you headaches like higher insurance rates.
+Every time you receive a speeding ticket Florida DHSMV will attach those to your driving record, ultimately causing you headaches like higher insurance rates.
 Florida does have a process in place for traffic ticket clearance and point removal to help improve your driving record, keeping you in good standing with your insurance company.
 If you have any question about your driving record, it’s a good idea to contact your county court and request a copy.
 This is valuable information and you have a right to review it whenever you want.

 Florida drivers have the option to take a Basic Driver Improvement course as a solution for improving their driving record.
 While tickets are not removed from your Florida driving record, you can reduce points and prevent a costly insurance increase – or a license suspension.
 You could lose your driving privileges for the following: